Business & Tax

 What It Means in Practice

-• A business opens a bank account
+• Opening a business bank account

-Where an EIN Is Commonly Used
+Where an EIN Is Used

 • Tax filings and reporting